 "Sean, you still haven't answered my question."

 Sunday morning.
-The rocky view from the ground level window was elegant, if somewhat severe.
+The rocky view from our apartment's ground level window was elegant, even though somewhat severe.

 "It's a data job, that's all, file herding in the great Northwest."

 We had been literally living under her mother for three months.
-The basement apartment was OK- quiet and private.
+The basement apartment was OK- quiet and private, although a little uninspired.
 Molly had returned to work in an HR department at a large insurance outfit.
 It was a branch of the same company where she had been working when I met her in Chicago.